ubbn/spring-fundamental/README.md

 - **Removes configuration code**
 Removes configuration codes from business logic codes.
 And configurations are separated in xml file or java classes.
 - **Design patterns**
-Provides dependency injection out of box and supports interface driven development by using practical design patterns like singleton, factory etc. All object's instantiation and initialization handled by Spring
+Provides dependency injection out of box and supports interface driven development by using practical design patterns like singleton, factory etc.

 ### Inner Working of Spring
+In Spring, beans are java classes which are barebone of your application and they are assembled and managed by Spring IoC container.
+All beans' instantiation and initialization handled by Spring.
+Spring configuration metadata is totally decoupled from Spring IoC container itself and there are three different methods:
+- XML based configuration file
+- Annontation-based (with minimal XML or java config)
+- Java-based configuration class

-Any bean in Spring is Singleton scope by default.
-It can be configured differently using @Scope annotation
+By default any bean in Spring is in **Singleton** scope.
+It can be configured differently using ``@Scope`` annotation with other value such as **Prototype**, **Session**, **Request** etc.

-@Service
-@Scope("")
-public

-Services are resolved via ``AplicationContext``, central interface in Spring application for providing configuration information to application.
+Beans are resolved via ``AplicationContext``, central interface in Spring application for providing configuration information to application.

 ## Sample Application
 The sample application is developed in 5 different ways to demonstrate how Spring can help and how it can be configured.